-Visibly, the first giveaway for a high quality bar is when the knurling goes all the way to the end of the shaft, as shown here.
+Visibly, the first giveaway for a high quality bar is when the knurling goes all the way to the end of the shaft, as shown above.

 It’s a cost-saving measure.
 If a manufacturer can skip a couple inches of knurling then they will save time and save about 10% wear on their tools.

-However, the second image is actually a nice bar too, despite the knurling stopping short.
+However, the first image is otherwise an okay bar, despite the knurling stopping short.
 Knurling stopping an inch or two short of the shoulders is not necessarily an indication of a cheap bar, but knurling that goes all the way to the shoulders is always an indication of a higher quality bar.

 The reason more and more bars have knurling that goes all the way to the ends is to accommodate lifters with a maximum-width snatch grip.
 That’s just about the only reason anyone would grip that wide.
 Some people with poor shoulder mobility may take a grip that wide with back squats, although their hands don’t need to grip the bar as tightly during a back squat as a lifter would need to do so with snatches.

 On the other end of the spectrum, if you run across a bar with knurling that’s quite deep and it hurts to grip it, you’ve found a rare power bar that has knurling pressed ultra-deep.
 That’s no accident, and it isn’t cheap to do.
 It primarily helps lifters with deadlifts.
 This kind of knurling was made popular by the Texas Power Bar.
-You see several more like that today that are overall better bars, such as the Rogue Ohio Power Bar.
+You see several more modern bars like that today that are overall better bars, such as the Rogue Ohio Power Bar.
 These kind of aggressively knurled bars are not for everyone for all purposes.